 As home-based businesses, we have to be proactive about our health and wellness.
 It’s easy to spend your entire day sitting at your computer going through countless blog articles or working on client projects without taking a break to stretch or exercise.

-Why not take the lead and take care of your neck now so you can minimize the amount of time it will take to cure yourself of the issue later?
+Why not take the lead, track your habits and work to correct any ones that can hurt you?
+Fight tech neck now so you can minimize the time it’ll take to cure yourself later!

-Here’s a great article about stress and taking care of yourself as a home-based business owner.
+Here’s a great article about stress and taking care of yourself as a VA and home-based business owner.
 Live your best life; you deserve it.